 The Ultimate 3D CAD System

 I get in a bit of trouble when writing articles on products I sell.
 I was involved at the very introduction of 3D CAD.
 I was using Computervision CADDS 4 in 1982.
 Introduced to PC based 3D CADKEY in 1985 while on contract at Boeing and quickly became a VAR.
 I was there when Pro/e was released and sold against it.
 I was selling CADKEY and IronCAD against Solidworks in 1995.
-I tried to sell Pro/e and Solid Edge, but I only sell what I use and the Pro/e Clones were just not productive or flexible enough.
-I pickedup SpaceClaim for a short time (which I believe is the reason we now have "Direct Edit Functionality" in all of the current Pro/e Clones).
+I tried to sell Pro/e, Solid Edge, Solidworks and Inventor, but I only sell what I use and the Solidworks Clones were just not productive or flexible enough.
+I picked up SpaceClaim for a short time (which I believe is the reason we now have "Direct Edit Functionality" in all of the current Pro/e Clones).
 But I believe history based is best for conceptual design and having integrated direct edit and history is a requirement for flexible and productive design.
 I have never done a scratch (2D) drawing in CAD.

 Then I took on VX (now ZW3D) to provide easy to use integrated CNC for my associate, Gary Stuart.
 We were selling a CADKEY add-on CNC module and he just was not happy with it.
 Being a competent 3D CAD user and CNC programmer, he became the AE for the complete VX product line.
 I was not involved, being busy with CADKEY and IronCAD.
 The CADKEY folks decided to go to direct sales and after 22 years and they terminated our contract.
 We are a unique 3D CAD/CAM dealer, we are also users and use our products in our own engineering department.

-ZW3D has everything in one program, that includes history based design, direct editing, integrated drawings and a multi-object environment.
+ZW3D has everything in one program, that includes history based design, direct editing, a multi-object environment and integrated drawings.
 You can do complete projects in one file.
 Imagine how easy, productive and flexible that would be?
-Add free form Class A surfacing and hybrid modeling and you are easily outperforming "Any" 3D CAD system out there.
+Add integrated free form Class A surfacing and hybrid modeling and you are easily outperforming "Any" 3D CAD system out there.